Stable Roommates with Narcissistic, Single-Peaked, and Single-Crossing Preferences: Incomplete preferences

-\begin{proof} First, the problem is in NP since one can non-de\-ter\-min\-isti\-cally guess a matching and check the stability in polynomial time.
-To show NP-hardness, we reduce from the NP-complete \textsc{Independent Set} problem~\cite{GJ79}, which, given an undirected graph~$G=(U,E)$ and a non-negative integer~$k$, asks whether there is a size-$k$ \emph{independent set}, i.e., a subset~$U'\subseteq U$ of $k$~pairwisely non-adjacent vertices.
-We assume that each vertex has degree at most three since \textsc{Independent Set} remains NP-hard for this case~\cite{GJS76}.
+\decprob{Independent Set}{ an undirected graph~$G=(U,E)$ and a non-negative integer~$k$.} {Is there a size-$k$ \emph{independent set}, i.e., a subset~$U'\subseteq U$ of $k$~pairwise non-adjacent vertices?} We assume that each vertex has degree at most three since \textsc{Independent Set} remains NP-hard for this case~\cite{GJS76}.
 Let $(G=(U,E),k)$ be an \textsc{Independent Set} instance with $U$ being the vertex set and $E$ being the edge set.
 Let $U\coloneqq \{u_1, u_2,\dots, u_n\}$.
 We will construct a \SR instance~$\Pot$ with agent set~$V$ which is narcissistic, single-peaked, and \tiesc, and show that~$G$ admits a size-$k$ independent set if and only if~$\Pot$ admits a stable matching.

 \paragraph{Main idea and the constructed agents.}